Northumbria Police officer sacked for George Floyd and BLM posts

 The IOPC said Northumbria Police had accepted a number of recommendations including ensuring staff comply with guidelines on internet and social media use.

-Mr Ammari said: "We are determined to ensure that the actions of an individual do not undermine the professionalism and commitment displayed every single day by our officers, staff and volunteers to the communities we are proud to serve."
+Mr Ammari said: "We are determined to ensure that the actions of an individual do not undermine the professionalism and commitment displayed every single day by our officers, staff and volunteers."

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.